-We can also use recruitment campaigns to show that the BMA is central to any campaign for a better deal for doctors.
+We can also use recruitment campaigns to show that BMA Cymru Wales is central to any campaign for a better deal for doctors.

 No other organisation has the resources, capacity or strength to organise in this way.
-It is the BMA that will undoubtedly make the key decisions in any junior doctors' dispute, and if you want to change it or influence what it does, you need to be a member.
+It is BMA Cymru Wales that will undoubtedly make the key decisions in any junior doctors' dispute, and if you want to change it or influence what it does, you need to be a member.